zedapp/zed/app/manual/webfs.md

 `action=filelist` in the POST body.

 * `filelist` action on a directory:
+    * Status code: 200
     * Body: return one file-per-line listing of all files (not directories) on this path and all sub-directories (does not include hidden files).
 Each entry starts with a `/`.
 Similar to running a `find` on the path.